Climb Co-Founder Met With Betsy DeVos at SXSW — Here Are 3 Insights About the Future of Education

 By Zander Rafael

-Climb’s CEO, Zander Rafael, met with Secretary of Education Betsy DeVos at SXSW-EDU.
+Climb’s co-founder and former CEO, Zander Rafael, met with Secretary of Education Betsy DeVos at SXSW-EDU.
 There, he got an in-depth look at her focus and initiatives, as well as a glimpse into what the future of education may look like.
 Below, he outlines three key insights about what we can look forward to:

 1. Skills-based Education is a Necessity

-If you’re familiar with Climb, this probably sounds familiar to you—after all, it’s the very idea upon which we based our company.
+If you’re familiar with Climb, this probably sounds familiar to you — after all, it’s the very idea upon which we based our company.
 High-quality education is a necessity for students to get jobs and earn livable salaries.

-Secretary DeVos summed this idea up in her speech, saying: “Students seek out a credential—a bachelor's degree, an associate's degree—because they think it will send a signal to the job market that they are employable.
+Secretary DeVos summed this idea up in her speech, saying: “Students seek out a credential — a bachelor's degree, an associate's degree — because they think it will send a signal to the job market that they are employable.
 But too often what they learn earning that credential is a mismatch with what employers need.”

-There is a need in the workforce for skilled employees in industries from heavy equipment to data science to healthcare—and many of these skills can be achieved without a four-year degree.
+There is a need in the workforce for skilled employees in industries from heavy equipment to data science to healthcare — and many of these skills can be achieved without a four-year degree.
 Which brings us to the next point...

 2. New Approaches and Techniques Need to be Supported

 Not only is there a need for career-growing programs, but more than ever there is a need for programs that teach students in different ways.
-The realm of lecture halls and multiple choice tests needs to grow and evolve with the rest of the world—because at the end of the day, these schools are supposed to be preparing students for the real world, right?
+The realm of lecture halls and multiple choice tests needs to grow and evolve with the rest of the world — because at the end of the day, these schools are supposed to be preparing students for the real world, right?

 Secretary DeVos noted that the school system and how students are taught has largely remained the same for decades: “Students lined up in rows.
 A teacher in front of a blackboard.
 Sit down; don't talk; eyes up front.
 Wait for the bell.
 Walk to the next class.
-And... repeat.
+And ... repeat.
 Students were trained for the assembly line then, and they still are today.”

 As our world and employer needs evolve, education as a whole needs to adapt along with it.
 Our partner school Minerva was held up as a success story in new approaches by Secretary DeVos:

-“Minerva prioritizes critical thinking, collaboration and communication—versatile skills that students can use in almost every sector to be prepared for jobs that don't yet exist.”
+“Minerva prioritizes critical thinking, collaboration and communication — versatile skills that students can use in almost every sector to be prepared for jobs that don't yet exist.”

 3. Responsibility is on the Private Sector

 Secretary DeVos noted: “What students really need won't originate in Washington...
-It will come from entrepreneurs, philanthropists, teachers, and parents—those closest to students.”
+It will come from entrepreneurs, philanthropists, teachers, and parents — those closest to students.”

 At Climb, we’ll gladly take this responsibility.
 In fact, this notion of a broken system was the spark that inspired my co-founders and I to create Climb in the first place.
 Innovation happens when a problem or inefficiency is recognized in the current system.
 I don’t think anyone questions that there are inefficiencies in the current education system and in the current student lending system.